spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 .. image:: /static/using_gme_connector/images/20.png
    :align: center

-21. Click :guilabel:`Add rule` to add create a custom style for the layer.
+21. Click :guilabel:`Add rule` to add a custom style for the layer.

 .. image:: /static/using_gme_connector/images/21.png
    :align: center